 What Causes Under Eye Bags

 Although many believe that under eye bags are primarily caused by a lack of restful sleep, there could be other causes of dark eye circles forming.
 Among the other causes are diet - that which causes toxins to form under the eyes - and genetics - nothing much you can do about having inherited genes that predispose you to having under eye bags.
+In such cases, to remove bags under eyes may prove somewhat tricky.

 Some studies believe that under eye bags are caused by impurities and toxins that accumulate in the body over the years.
 The body naturally cleanses itself of impurities and toxins but as the body ages, its ability to detoxify and get rid of toxins decreases, thereby leading to the buildup of these substances.